 Board Members at Large

-With a bachelor's degree in communications from Millikin University, her career before upholstery included marketing, advertising and promotional events.
-Rachel learned how to upholster while working as a theatrical Props Assistant at University of Tennessee - Knoxville.
-After falling in love with the trade she began her upholstery business out of her home in 2010.
+Rachel a bachelor's degree in communications from Millikin University and her career before upholstery included marketing, advertising and promotional events.
+Rachel learned how to upholster while working as a theatrical Props Assistant at the University of Tennessee - Knoxville.
+After realizing she had a talent and falling in love with the trade she began her upholstery business out of her home in 2010.

-Andrew Bodjanac is the General Manager of Fabric Showcase located in Cleveland, OH as well as Creative Custom Upholstery in Oakland, NJ.
-Both companies share a workroom and common goal of “Restoring yesterday's furniture for today's world” and to create beautiful soft furnishings and pieces for those who seek quality materials and have a custom design.
+Andrew Bodjanac is the General Manager of Fabric Showcase located in Cleveland, OH.
 He has been in the upholstery trade since he was 13.
 Having grown up in his father's upholstery shop, the furniture industry and those experiences have taught him some very important life lessons.
 The standards of a strong work ethic, high attention to detail, and desire to please each client give perspective on what it takes to be successful in the upholstery industry.
 A graduate of the Goldman Sachs 10K Small Business Cohort 16 and heading multiple large scale projects and workrooms he continually seeks out challenges to learn as much as possible about the many facets of his trade.
 These leadership skills have led to continual business growth over that past 15 years in an ever changing economy and workforce.
 While not at work he enjoys time with his wife of 13 years and 3 kids, being involved with the youth at his local church, and outdoor activities.

 After college, Lewis had the opportunity to apprentice under a Master Upholsterer, traditionally trained in Germany.
 He quickly progressed and eventually managed the upholstery department.
 He then apprenticed in the area’s oldest auto upholstery company, learning auto upholstery and designing custom interiors for show cars.